xjtang/rTools/README.md

 About
 ------

-This rep. includes a set of small but useful tools written in R. These tools were created during specific project, but seems to be commonly used among multiple projects.
-Therefore I created this rep. for the convenience of future projects.
+This repo. includes a set of small but useful tools written in R. These tools were created during specific project, but seems to be commonly used among multiple projects.
+Therefore I created this repo. for the convenience of future projects.

 Content
 ------